DylnH/DE-Engineering-Capstone/README.md

 ### Summary of Project Idea
 Teachers these days are underpaid and underappreciated.
 Due to chaotic students and the pandemic, Teacher's stress levels are at a all time high.
 Our solution to this issue is to make a portable Guitar Hero Station for teachers to use, so that they can take a break from the stress that comes with teaching.
 This helps out our school because this would cause the stress levels of the teachers to decrease, which would lead to a happier learning/teaching environment.
+We are satisfied with our produce, if we are able to make multiple working controllers that check off the essential requirments, as well as fulfill a teachers inner desire to shred on guitar.

 Essential Requirements Include...